artyfarty/swagts/README.md

 # SwagTS

-Scans Swagger Models folders to create TypeScript type definitions (d.ts)
+Scans Swagger-php Models folders to create TypeScript type definitions (d.ts).
+For reason yet unknown it relies on annotated php-models instead of JSON schema that swagger provides.

 # Usage